KaifuJ/Order-Optimization-EECS-221/README.md

 3. Implement 3 different algorithms: Dynamic Programming, Branch & Bound, and 2-Approximation, so that a result can be generated in resonable time for all input size.
 4. Order batch process is supported.
 5. Implement GUI with JavaFX.

+### Because requirements were gradually added throughout the quarter, instead of being given at one time, the code is kind of messy and reconstruction is needed.